-Of course, sometimes it is nice to indulge in hundreds of cat videos or, my favorite, browse through /r/BlackPeopleTwitter, and laugh out loud without having to worry about the utility of such activity.
+Sometimes it is nice to indulge in mindless entertainment, such as funny cat videos and, my all time favourite, /r/BlackPeopleTwitter, and laugh out loud without having to worry about the utility of such activity.

 It’s fine to take a spin on the hamster wheel of impulse gratification every once in a while.

 Chasing impulse gratification undermines our potential when it becomes a way of life.
-If you spend your every waking day binge-watching YouTube videos or refreshing your social media apps, then that’s where you miss out on a productive and purpose-driven life.
-As such, mindless browsing is, often, followed by feelings of guilt and shame at wasting so much time and spending our day unproductively.
+If you spend every waking time of your day binge-watching YouTube videos or refreshing your social media apps, then you will miss out on a productive and purpose-driven life.
+And, mindless browsing is often followed by feelings of guilt and shame at wasting so much time and spending our day unproductively.

-When mindless browsing starts to interfere with our lives, or we use it for escapism, we need to take a step back and assess our relationship with technology and the digital realm.
+When mindless browsing starts to interfere with our lives, and we use it for escapism, we need to take a step back and assess our relationship with technology and the digital realm.

 While it is agreeably challenging to practice mindful internet use, it is still possible to create a healthier relationship with technology that will help us think clearly, be more productive and creative, and minimize anxiety and cynicism.

-Be intentional.
 Ask yourself, ‘Why am I browsing at this moment?
-What purpose does it serve?‘ By intentionally assessing your use of digital devices, it becomes easier to utilize it purposefully, instead of using it as a distraction.
+What purpose does it serve?‘ By intentionally assessing your use of digital devices, it becomes easier to utilize it purposefully, instead of using it mindlessly.

-Cut back on your aimless browsing.
-Don’t treat digital like a cheap way to fill dead air with mindless clicking.
+Don’t treat the Internet as a cheap way to fill dead air with aimless browsing and mindless clicking.
 Use digital when you need to, and put it down when you don’t.

 Also remember: Triviality is suffocating.
 Does it really matter who did what at the Emmys last night?
 Does it matter that Twitter had THIS to say?
 Does it matter that some jackass in some other part of the world went online and said something stupid?
 If you want to think big, apply your mind to big things, over which you have some level of influence.
 Don’t scatter your thoughts among a million insubstantial flecks.